 Access to your Electronic Official Personnel Folder (eOPF) is just a click away.
 You have the ability to easily view and monitor your personnel record.
 For information on how to log into your eOPF and for the eOPF log-in link.

 The GRB Platform provides you with information about retirement and your benefits.
 It offers a self-service tool that allows you to view a personalized statement of your benefits and it has a retirement calculator that you may use to perform “what-if” scenarios.
 It also provides access to a comprehensive reference library and informational seminars on topics related to benefits, retirement, and financial planning.

-Did you know that the Federal Benefits Open Season happens only once a year?
-Unless you experience a Qualifying Life Event during the year, the Open Season is your only opportunity to enroll, cancel your enrollment, or make a change to your enrollment for the participating programs.
-The Open Season will run November 9 – December 14, 2020.
-This is the time to review and update your benefits, if needed.
-Don’t miss out on this important opportunity.
+Time is running out!
+The Benefits Open Season runs through December 14, 2020.
+Don’t miss this opportunity.
+If you plan to make an Open Season election, now is the time to do it.
+Unless you experience a Qualifying Life Event during the year, the annual Open Season is your only opportunity to enroll, cancel your enrollment, or make a change to your enrollment for the participating programs.